projectman/node_test/readme.txt

 - home page opening place in HomePage/support/
 - data about address of elements should be included in separate file
 - WHERE to desable {default: '--publish-quiet'}?

+Notes:
+- to make it more "developed" - added homep page feature as "about us" feature will re-use Home page word.